West Australian Symphony Orchestra

 The West Australian Symphony Orchestra (WASO) is an Australian symphony orchestra based in Perth, Western Australia.
 Its principal concert venue is the Perth Concert Hall.
 WASO also gives concerts at the Mandurah Performing Arts Centre.
-As of March 2012, WASO has a roster of 79 full-time musicians and presents over 170 performances per annum throughout the state.
-The orchestra has an affiliated WASO Chorus.
+As of March 2012, WASO has a roster of 79 full-time musicians and presents over 170 performances a year throughout the state.
+The orchestra has an affiliated WASO chorus.